QwenLM/Qwen2.5-Coder/README.md

 ### 👉🏻 Code with Qwen2.5-Coder-32B

 #### 1. Basic Usage
-The model completes the code snipplets according to the given prompts, without any additional formatting, which is usually termed as `code completion` in the code generation tasks.
+The model completes the code snippets according to the given prompts, without any additional formatting, which is usually termed as `code completion` in the code generation tasks.

 Essentially, we build the tokenizer and the model with `from_pretrained` method, and we use generate method to perform code completion.
 Below is an example on how to chat with Qwen2.5-Coder-32B:
 ```python